Electric and magnetic fields (EMF)

 We Energies and the electric industry continue to support EMF research.
 The Electric Power Research Institute (EPRI) funds human health studies and improved transmission and distribution designs.
 Working in conjunction with the Public Service Commission of Wisconsin and the American Transmission Company, we have applied EPRI’s research to minimize human exposure to EMF.

-We provide free, on-site EMF measurements upon request and advise concerned customers about how they may reduce their EMF exposure, or to place EMF into perspective with other everyday risks.
 We continue to maintain and monitor our electrical generation and distribution systems, and we are prepared to modify our existing EMF policies and safety standards based on the state of the science.